embedded-office/canopen-stack/README.md

 Some years later, now in 2020, we think it is time for a new way of software development of components where no product specific know-how is neccessary.
 This project is the try with the hope, that this way of software development is good for existing customers, for Embedded Offic and for all potential new users.

+## Change Log

+**V4.0.1**
+- fix: version number in source code
+- fix: prepare testsuite for 64bit machines
+- add: callback after synchronized RPDO distribution into object dictionary

+**V4.0.0**
+- First open source release.

 ## Roadmap

 To avoid confusion, it is the best to continue with the release version numbering with the semantic scheme 'major'.'minor'.'build'.
-The first stable release of the open-source variant of the CANopen Stack is:
+The first stable release of the open-source variant of the CANopen Stack is: **V4.0.0**

-**V4.0.0** - First open source release.

 *Ideas for further development:*